[Fixed] Can't Save Files to USB Flash Drive - Qiling

 Fix 3.
 Obtain permission to save files

-To fix the matter, you can either use Windows Disk Management to format FAT32 to NTFS or use a third-party Qiling Partition Master to convert FAT32 to NTFS directly without erasing data.
-For data safety, we bly recommend you try the professional solution without data loss.
+To resolve the issue of FAT32 being converted to NTFS, you can either use Windows Disk Management to format FAT32 to NTFS or use a third-party tool like Qiling Partition Master to convert FAT32 to NTFS directly without losing data.
+This professional solution is recommended for safety.

 Download and install Qiling partition manager on a Windows computer.
 Make sure your flash drive has connected to the machine correctly.
 Then follow the steps below to convert your FAT32 to NTFS.